 Want to know more about our homeschool journey and how we went from online school to traditional homeschooling?
 Check out Online Schooling Pros & Cons

-I absolutely knew I needed a new system for flash cards, so I took a deep breathe and began the brainstorming process.
+I absolutely knew I needed a new system for our homeschool flash cards, so I took a deep breathe and began the brainstorming process.

 These things are seriously golden when it comes to flash card organization!

-We use the regular sized zipper pouches for our language arts & geography flash cards that are curriculum based.
+We use the large sized zipper pouches for our language arts & geography flash cards that are curriculum based.

 Each child has 3 sets in their pouch – a learning, not learned, and a mastered (this is the method our curriculum suggests using – we use The Good and the Beautiful).

-For other smaller or random sets of flash cards, we absolutely love the Mini Zipper Pouch!
-No rubber banding neccisary!
+For other smaller or random sets of flash cards, we absolutely love the smaller zipper pouches!
+No rubber banding necessary!

-These pouches truly are grab and go.
+These pouches truly make flash cards a grab and go homeschool activity.
 Plus, they look great, store easily, and function well!
 Toss the cards in – organization complete!

 Interested in how we use these during our morning time?
 Check out Homeschool Morning Activity Pouch for all the details on what else we store in our flash card pouches!
 Plus, get other fun ideas for using zipper pouches in your home!